We have searched around to find the best window bird feeders and one of the best is the clear Window Bird Feeder from Perky Pet.

 It is easy to fill and clean, has two suction cups to adhere to window and has a clear roof to keep out the rain and snow.
 I have seen other window feeders priced as high as $80!?
 Just get this low-priced one and enjoy.

-Tip for keeping suctions cups to hold: You must first soak the suction cups in warm water for a few minutes.
+Tip for keeping suctions cups to hold for a longer period of time: Soak the suction cups in warm water for a few minutes.
 Then dry them completely.
 Then rub your nose (or oily T-zone spot) and lightly rub a bit of that oil into the cup, and *then* firmly stick the suction cup to your window.
-After doing this, customers say they never have problems with the window feeder suctions cups coming loose.
+Most customers haven't had a problem with the suction cups, but after doing this they never had an issue with the window feeder suction cups coming loose.

 "Well constructed - it does stick to the outside of your window so you can view these jewels of nature up close and personal!
 Love this as do the grandchildren! " -Lorna

-Here's a nifty window decal that shows transparent to our eyes, but solid to birds to prevent birds from crashing into your windows:
+Below are nifty window decals that are transparent to our eyes, but solid to birds to prevent birds from crashing into your windows:

 Remember to clean your feeder, follow guidelines to avoid window collisions, and keep out of reach of cats and other predators.
 For more info follow the links below: